grik001/MathTextInstructions/README.md

 - Divide by Zero check
 - An empty line between instructions

+The tests specified in the requirments file are included with the following tests:

+- instructions_Valid_Lowercase
+- instructions_Valid_Uppercase

 ## Integration Tests

 The postman tests can be found in the **MathInstructionProcessor.Unit.Tests** project under the folder "PostmanTests".